 On we walked till we got to Hyde Park.
 I love parks in temperate countries where you can stroll and actually enjoy the weather, as opposed to perspiring and wanting to find air-conditioning.

 That evening, we met up with Dylan and Nat, friends of mine from university.
 They waited for us at the Hyde Park Corner underground station and then we headed back in to Hyde Park while catching up and exchanging travel stories.

-We decided to walk from Hyde Park Corner towards Knightsbridge just to pass Harrods to check out the evening lights.
-We kept going and going, towards South Kensington and ate dinner at The Kensington Creperie, highly recommended for authentic French crepes.
+We decided to walk from Hyde Park Corner towards Knightsbridge to check out the evening lights at Harrods.
+We kept going and going, towards South Kensington and ate dinner at The Kensington Creperie, which I recommend for authentic French crepes.
 Dylan and Nat wanted to check out our hostel for a bit before calling it a night and catching the last tube to Finchley, where their hostel was.